 Sometimes a problem involves the people in our lives and their relationships with us.
-You know that they won’t appreciate being spoken of behind their back(s), or in the event that you speak with someone who can’t be trusted with confidential information, you dread the gossip that might follow your remarks.
+You know that they won’t appreciate being spoken of behind their back(s), or if you speak with someone who can’t be trusted with confidential information, you dread the gossip that might follow your remarks.
 So, you seek privacy while sorting out troubling issues.
 You’re motivated to solve the problem(s) fast, and with someone wiser than you.
-That’s why solution-seeking people are willing to pay therapists: You hire their problem-solving expertise, their competence and their non-gossiping professionalism.
+That’s why solution-seeking people are willing to pay therapists: You hire their problem-solving expertise, their competence and their professionalism.

 When a problem is particularly delicate, conventional wisdom would caution against the use of free online counseling chat rooms.
 That old saying, “You get what you pay for,” is a warning.
 It’s an alert for being careful to avoid the futility of interacting with someone who lacks the credentials that warrant payment for their professionalism.

 Here are the pitfalls that anyone needs to avoid in a counseling service that lacks the professionalism of trained, certified and competent therapists:

 - Being abandoned by a free chat counselor or group (fees tend to motivate the client and the therapist to complete their respective efforts).

 - Being harmed by inappropriate advice.